bfeliz/readme-generator/README.md

 ## Description

-Creates a command line application that gathers user input and dynamically generates a good README with that input.
+Creates a command line application that gathers user input and dynamically generates a good README using that input.

 ## Getting Started